mikecrinite/Brute-Force-Sudoku-Solver/README.md

 The solver checks each cell sequentially, from top left to bottom right, and if empty, it attempts to fill the cell.
 It does this by filling the space in a temporary puzzle and then making a recursive call to the solving method, passing that puzzle as if the space was solved.
 If that does not lead to a solution, it simply backtracks to that call and tries to fill the space with something else until it has exhausted all possibilities.

-The solver works for any Sudoku puzzle size W x H (where W and H are the dimensions of a single box/partition of the puzzle).
+The solver works for any Sudoku puzzle size W x H (where W and H are the dimensions of a single box/partition of the puzzle) up to a puzzle with 400 spaces.
 It can easily be modified to support only the typical 3 x 3 (81 cell) puzzle.

 ------------------------------------
 - The input class was written by Jacob Caggese
 - The Filler class was written by me, Michael Crinite
-- The Checker class was written by Alexander Luongo
+- The Checker class was written by Alexander Luongo, and edited by Michael Crinite for version 2
 - The SudokuDriver class was written by me, Michael Crinite